List of former toponyms in Drama Prefecture

-The real identity of Makedonia have been lost forever as all archives have been burnt and replaced first by the ottomans and then by slavic populations who moved from easternsouth europe to Greece around 600AC.
-In many cases the Greek element was vanished and there were also population replacements.
-In addition, many Greeks where forced to change their religion and become muslims.Those who resist became martyrs as they had to suffer tortures and death.
-Their properties were taken over as their history too.
-This is why till today there are many slavic or turkish names in the area.
-Many settlements in Macedonia region in Northern Greece had Greek and non-Greek forms.
+Many settlements in Greek Macedonia had Greek and non-Greek forms.

-Most of those names were in use during the multinational environment of the Ottoman slavery.
+Most of those names were in use during the multinational environment of the Ottoman Empire.
 Some of the forms were identifiably of Greek origin, others of Slavic, yet others of Turkish or more obscure origins.

-Following the First World War and the Graeco-Turkish War which followed, an exchange of population took place between Greece, Serbia, Bulgaria and Turkey.
+Following the First World War and the Græco-Turkish War which followed, an exchange of population took place between Greece, Serbia, Bulgaria and Turkey.